hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 The Data Item ‘Identification number’ is required for the Data Group ‘HOLDER OF THE TRANSIT PROCEDURE’, except for:<br /><br />
-- economic operators residing outside of the common transit countries (outside <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_CountryCodesCommonTransit.zip">CL009</a>), and
+- economic operators residing outside of the common transit countries (outside CL009), and
 - private individuals for which an identification number may be used but is not required.

 **Technical Description**